Brianne Siddall: Career

 In the late 1990s, Siddall, under the stage name Ian Hawk, was hired to perform as the voice of Yahiko Myojin for the Sony dub of the Ruroni Kenshin anime and OAV, which premiered in the United States under the title Samurai X. This initial attempt to market the series proved unsuccessful and the series was later re-dubbed by Media Blasters, who chose to hire Bang Zoom!
 Entertainment to redub the series.
 She also voiced characters for Pioneer and Bang Zoom! including Kunikida in The Melancholy of Haruhi Suzumiya, as well as Ruby and Rina in Saint Tail.
 In live-action voice-over, she voiced Impus, the infant version of the character Prince Olympius, in Power Rangers Lightspeed Rescue, and Circuit the robotic owl in Power Rangers Time Force.
 In addition, Siddall voiced Jim Hawking, the kid crew member in Outlaw Star, which had a run on Cartoon Network's Toonami and Adult Swim programming blocks, She also voiced main character Al Izuruha in the Mobile Suit Gundam OAV, Mobile Suit Gundam 0080: War in the Pocket.
 She provided the voice of the toy Sage of Fijit Friends.

 Personal life

 Siddall married producer Deven Chierighino in 1987.

 In 2011, Siddall was involved in an accident on the set of NCIS: Los Angeles, where she worked as an assistant location manager.
 Siddall underwent surgery in 2015 to re-fuse portions of her vertebrae and the pain from the injuries and surgeries has made it difficult for her to speak.

+Prior to Siddall's accident, she was an active runner and participated in several marathons.

 She has a grey parrot named Jetta.
-Prior to Siddall's accident, she was an active runner and participated in several marathons.